SamparkBhol/22bkt0044_unthinkable/README.md

 Approach (<=200 words)

 I built a simple React app that matches recipes by computing ingredient overlap and applying user filters (diet, difficulty, max time).
 Image-based ingredient recognition uses TensorFlow.js MobileNet to classify an uploaded photo and suggest likely ingredients which are then added to the search.
 Substitutions are provided via a small heuristic map.
 Nutrition scales linearly with servings.
 Favorites and ratings are stored in localStorage for persistence.
 The app focuses on clear UX, loading states for the image classifier, and graceful fallbacks when no ingredients are provided.
 The matching logic is deliberately simple (match percentage) so it is fast and explainable; it can be extended with TF-IDF-like weights or semantic matching (embedding models) if desired.
+We can step by step access to cook the receipe along with predefined receipes

 Notes & limitations